mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 **Exploring Tension - some left behind**
 Some participant do not pick up all processes, some left behind and need support but that is available and creates a reason to ask for help.

-**Bump starting narrative and art creativity**
-The use of blank blocks encourages design as does the theme of environmental as steers participants into games involving animals.
-This is relatively easy to design and bring its own sense of game mechanics potentially.

-**Syntax and swapping assets**

-Perhaps do this as an example? of the chains

-**Development of digital literacy skills**
-Also the digital literacy skills here are authentic including
-- File downloading and migration from one Web app to another via desktop
-- Tab navigation
-- Tool bar use in piskel , simplified photoshop , list different , crop, fill , export
-- Copy and paste
-- Selecting more than one line with mouse

 <!-- This section looks at the specifics of community aspects of personal expression in the data collected in this study, dealing specifically with narrative elements, and graphical and audio assets.
 MOVED  -->